- This event has passed.

 - Explore basic and more advanced photographic composition.

 When: Friday, September 29, 2023, from 6:30 p.m. to 9:00 p.m.
 AND Saturday, September 30, 2023, from 7:00 a.m. to 4:00 p.m.

 Where: Friday – Zoom (virtual), Saturday – We will meet at the Estes Park Visitor Center, located at 500 Big Thompson Ave in Estes Park, and travel together to various sites in Rocky Mountain National Park using Conservancy vehicles.
 Registration includes all required fees and permits.

-What to bring: 10 Essentials for Field Courses, sack lunch on Saturday, Camera: digital SLR or mirrorless camera and lenses (wide angle lens and a short to medium telephoto zoom lens, close-up lens if you have one) or a point-and-shoot camera or a Smartphone, Camera manual, Spare batteries and memory cards, tripod (optional but helpful), camera bag or day-pack.
+- Camera: digital SLR or mirrorless camera and lenses (wide angle lens and a short to medium telephoto zoom lens, close-up lens if you have one) or a point-and-shoot camera or a Smartphone,

 This is a Level II course.
 Expect short-distance walks throughout the day, primarily on level terrain.

 Conservancy members get 15% off individual registration when you use the discount code in your membership email!
 Enter your code and select “Member Registration” tickets at checkout.
 Limit 2 per membership.